United States Bridge Championships - Open: Summary of past USBCs

 The Nickell team (Nick Nickell, Dick Freeman, Bob Hamman, Paul Soloway, Jeff Meckstroth, and Eric Rodwell) defeated Schwartz (Richard Schwartz, Michael Becker, Zia Mahmood, Michael Rosenberg, David Berkowitz, and Larry Cohen) to earn the right to compete in the 2003 Bermuda Bowl.
-Nickell lead by just 7 imps going into the final segment, but was able to pull away to win by 29.
+Nickell led by just 7 imps going into the final segment, but was able to pull away to win by 29.